 Have you been around the person that is overwhelmingly negative?
 When someone asks them if they can help do something they say they can’t.
 When someone asks them if something is possible they say it isn’t.
 When someone asks them to change their disposition they say they won’t.
 That type of person will bring anyone down in just a matter of days.
 There’s no room for this type of attitude when you are dealing with project management in IT.
 You need to become a “can do” person that will at the very least look into the possibilities of what can be done to make something work.

 What type of project manager are you?
 The more of the traits you have above the better you will be able to navigate and overcome the complexities that surface when you manage IT projects.

-Here is a bonus Tip for better project management in IT.
-Try ProjectManager.com FREE for 30 days and find out how easy it is to manage projects like a pro.
+Here is a bonus Tip for better project management.
+Try ProjectManager.com free for 30 days and find out how easy it is to manage projects like a pro.
 You can login from anywhere at any time and see the status of your projects in real time.
 Save time and hassle, quickly create plans, produce better reports, and improve your success from this totally unique project management solution.